FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_SiteMinderIntegration/c_st_SiteMinderUserAuthentication/c_st_web_client_user_authentication.md

     "title": "Web client (HTTP and HTTPS) user authentication", "linkTitle": "Web client (HTTP and HTTPS) user authentication", "weight": "150"
-}Web clients can log in to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> directly or through the SiteMinder Single Sign-On (SSO) portal.
-Depending on the SiteMinder configuration, when a web client logs in, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can require a client certificate, which it presents to SiteMinder for authentication.
+}Web clients can log in to {{< SecureTransport/componentshortname  >}} directly or through the SiteMinder Single Sign-On (SSO) portal.
+Depending on the SiteMinder configuration, when a web client logs in, {{< SecureTransport/componentshortname  >}} can require a client certificate, which it presents to SiteMinder for authentication.

 When a web client logs on through the SiteMinder SSO portal, the portal authenticates the user and provides the client with a SiteMinder session cookie.
-When the client tries to access a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> resource, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> presents the user’s session cookie to SiteMinder for authentication.
+When the client tries to access a {{< SecureTransport/componentshortname  >}} resource, {{< SecureTransport/componentshortname  >}} presents the user’s session cookie to SiteMinder for authentication.

 > **Note:**
 >